ViennaRNA/forna/README.md

 #### Runing Locally ####

-The server can be run locally using the following command:
+The server can be run locally on your machine.
+It depends on the [forgi](http://www.tbi.univie.ac.at/~pkerp/forgi/) library and needs the [ViennaRNA](http://www.tbi.univie.ac.at/RNA/) package installed with python bindings enabled.
+To run it use the following command:

 ```shell
 python restserver.py -s -d